Climate Strike Canada: Canadians march to fight global warming

 Sept.
 20 was the kick-off for a week of climate activities, with two global climate strikes planned on Sept.
 20 and Sept.
 27. The UN emergency climate summit was held on Sept.
 23, in between the two climate strike dates.
 The global strikes were inspired by #FridaysForFuture, a movement following Thunberg’s call for students to strike.

-In Calgary, more than 600 students at the University of Calgary are expected to walk out of morning classes and parade down to city hall for a rally scheduled for noon.
+More than 600 students at the University of Calgary were expected to walk out of morning classes and parade down to city hall for a rally scheduled for noon.
 With just weeks until the federal election, the group is calling for a Green New Deal and demanding climate policies from all candidates.

+In Vancouver, the city said it's expecting about 10,000 people to join the mass climate strike.
+Protestors are meeting at 1 p.m. local time at Vancouver City Hall before marching over the Cambie Street Bridge to the Vancouver Public Library at Georgia and Hamilton streets, CTV News Vancouver reported.

+School districts in Vancouver and Surrey allowed students to attend the strike as long as they had parental permission.

 Three Canadian retailers will also take part and shutter operations for the climate strike.